 - 15% iShares Russell 2000 Value Index ETF (IWN)

 - 15% iShares Russell Midcap Value Index ETF (IWS)

 - 20% Vanguard Total Stock Market ETF (VTI)

-When you are invested in stocks, your stock section of your Betterment portfolio is invested in the ETFs listed above in the percentages listed as well.
+When you are invested in stocks, the stock section of your Betterment portfolio is invested in the ETFs listed above in the percentages listed as well.
 When you invest in bonds through Betterment, you are investing in the following two bond funds equally split down the middle.

 Fees Associated With Betterment

 When you invest with Betterment, the service charges you a low annual management fee to invest your money instead of a commission like you would receive from a typical brokerage firm.
 Betterment charges 0.3% to 0.9% of your average account balance each year.
 The percentage fluctuates depending on how much money you invest and have in your account.

 If you have $1,000 investing with Betterment, you will pay $9 in fees for the year to use their service.
 This is an incredible discount when it could cost you that much for a single trade at some discount brokerage firms.
 There are no minimum balances that you have to keep.
 There are no transaction fees and no hidden costs.
 Betterment was built to make investing transparent, and that is apparent in their fee structure.

 Here is a more detailed breakdown of the percentage of fees that you will pay based on your account balance.